Another Word For MAZE

 skein

-Noun : A quantity of yarn, thread, etc. put up together in an oblong shape, after it is taken from the reel.
-A skein of cotton yarn is formed by eighty turns of the thread around a fifty-four inch reel.
+Noun : A quantity of thread, yarn, etc., wound on a reel then removed and loosely knotted into an oblong shape; a skein of cotton is formed by eighty turns of thread around a reel with a fifty-four inch diameter.

-Noun : (figuratively) A web, a weave, a tangle.
+Noun : (figurative) A tangle, a weave, a web.

 knot